mattdugan/mattdugan.github.io/source/_posts/2013-06-25-judcon-2013-building-html5-applications.markdown

 There are nearly 100 [JBoss Quickstarts](https://www.jboss.org/jdf/quickstarts/get-started/)
 to assist developers and architects alike with doing their own work or just getting familiar with the suite of JBoss projects available for use.
-Most, if not all, all available from GitHub and can be initalized using a maven command or two.
+Most, if not all, are available from GitHub and can be initalized using a maven command or two.
 Some quickstart projects are implemented more than once, with variation between the implementation technology.
 This is another great technique for learning just what difference does using